-We continue to operate in a weak economy and remain concerned about overall economic conditions and volatility in raw material and energy costs.
-Although we believe that we have taken these risks, as well as other factors, into consideration in determining the guidance for fiscal year 2012, the significance of the challenges, many of which are outside of our control, creates heightened risk of earnings volatility during the fiscal year.
+We continue to operate in a generally weak economy with inflationary pressures.
+Although we believe that we have taken these risks, as well as other factors, into consideration in determining the guidance for fiscal year 2012, the significance of the challenges, many of which are outside of our control, creates heightened risk of earnings volatility going forward.